0mp/n0tes/freebsd.md

 8. Copy your new app password to the clipboard.
 9. Go to <https://gmail.com> and open **Settings**.
 10. Go to **Accounts and Import**, then in the **Send mail as:** section click **Add another email address that you own**.
 A window titled **Gmail - Add another email address that you own** should pop up.
-11. Enter your name and your FreeBSD email alias like *0mp@FreeBSD.org*.
+11. Enter your name and your FreeBSD email alias like *xxx@FreeBSD.org*.

-    Note that you should use your own username connected to your Gmail account by the FreeBSD admins instead of _0mp_.
+    Note that you should use your own username connected to your Gmail account by the FreeBSD admins instead of _xxx_.

 12. Make sure that **Treat as an alias.** is checked.
 Proceed.
 13. Now fill in the information as follows: